 - Free from: Excipients, wheat, gluten-containing ingredients, soya, milk products, artificial colours, flavourings & preservatives.
 Contains no live yeast at time of manufacture.

 - Cautionary advice: If you are pregnant, breastfeeding, taking medication or under medical supervision, please consult your healthcare practitioner before taking any food supplement.
 Store in a cool, dry place away from direct sunlight.
 Keep out of reach of children.
 Food supplements are not to be used as a substitute for a varied, balanced diet and healthy lifestyle.

 Frequently Asked Questions

-It's officially recommended to supplement extra vitamin D between October and March.
-You can combine our Vegan Vitamin D alongside any of our products, including our Daily Multis and Balance Multi Nutrient.
-If you are unwell, pregnant/breast-feeding, staying indoors for extended periods of time, are elderly or have dark skin – you will need to supplement extra vitamin D all year around.
+Its officially recommended to supplement extra vitamin D between October and March.
+You can combine our Food-Grown Vitamin D alongside any of our products, including our Daily Multis and Balance Multi Nutrient.
+If you are unwell, pregnant/breast feeding, staying indoors for extended periods of time, are elderly or have dark skin – you will need to supplement extra vitamin D all year around.

 No - only 10 % of your vitamin D intake comes from food.
 The rest we have to obtain from sunlight and supplementation.
 If you don't eat animal produce/by products (meat, oily fish, dairy, eggs) then you won't be getting any vitamin D via food.

 No, because our Food-Grown Vitamin D is made from lanolin (oil from living sheep's wool).
 We do have a Vegan Vitamin D made from algae.
 Please see the Vegan section of our website.